Contrast-Security-OSS/demo-nodegoat/README.md

 # Running standalone

-You can run NodeGoat locally on any machine with Node.js v10.16.0 installed.
+You can run NodeGoat locally on any machine with Node.js LTS installed.

 1. Place a `contrast_security.yaml` file into the application's root folder.
 1. Run `npm install @contrast/agent`.